Are you highly sensitive and/or empathic and struggling with negative self-talk? Fight it once and for all with this effective method!

 Look at all your thoughts and try to relate them to one of these 10 schema modes (which I talked about earlier in this article).
 By being able to place them within these modes, you will know, what schema modes are more common within you.
 Once you know that, you can continue your personal growth journey and eliminate negative self-talk, by finding techniques to tackle your most predominant schema mode(s).
 Also, you will know which schema modes require more attention.

 Every now and then, look at your ideal bus and analyze how far you have come.
 If you do this on a structural basis and become more aware of the voices within you once they occur, you will soon notice a change in mindset.
+This will help you to truly thrive in life.
 Good luck with waving negative self-talk goodbye once and for all!